benardp/contours/README.md

 extraction method described in the following publication:

-[Computing Smooth Surface Contours with Accurate Topology.](http://www.labri.fr/perso/pbenard/publications/contours.html) Pierre Bénard, Aaron Hertzmann, Michael Kass
+[Computing Smooth Surface Contours with Accurate Topology.](http://www.labri.fr/perso/pbenard/publications/contours.html) Pierre Bénard, Aaron Hertzmann, Michael Kass.
+ACM Transactions on Graphics, 2013

 Note: This is research software.
 As such, it may fail to run, crash,